Compact cavity-dressed Hamiltonian framework at arbitrarily strong light-matter coupling

-where $s_{n,k},|k_n\rangle$ are the eigenvalues and eigenvectors of $\hat{S}_n$, respectively, and $\hat{D}(\alpha)$ is the displacement operator with matrix elements given by known polynomials in $\alpha$, multiplied by Gaussian functions \cite{SM}.

-\textit{Quantum Rabi Model}---We illustrate the CDH representation and its convergence using the quantum Rabi model, analytically deriving the degree-$M$ CDH and computing its energy spectrum and thermal equilibrium expectation values.
+\textit{Quantum Rabi Model}---We illustrate the CDH representation on the quantum Rabi model.
+After analytically deriving the degree-$M$ CDH, we compute the model's energy spectrum, thermal equilibrium, and dissipative behavior.
 Comparing these results with exact analytical and numerical calculations, we show the superior convergence of the CDH framework relative to the bare representation, as well as the physical insights provided by its block structure.
-The quantum Rabi model is described by the following Hamiltonian,

-with $\Delta$ the spin splitting, $\Omega$ the cavity frequency and $\lambda$ as the spin-cavity coupling strength.
-The quantum Rabi model is integrable; the analytical solution for its eigenenergies is given as the roots of an infinite sum of recursively defined real functions \cite{Braak2011}.
+The model is described by the following Hamiltonian $\hat{H}=\Delta \hat{\sigma}^z + \Omega \hat{a}^\dagger \hat{a} + \lambda \hat{\sigma}^x \left( \hat{a}^\dagger + \hat{a} \right)$, with $2\Delta$ the spin splitting, $\Omega$ the cavity frequency and $\lambda$ as the spin-cavity coupling strength.
+The model is integrable; the analytical solution for its eigenenergies is given as the roots of an infinite sum of recursively defined real functions \cite{Braak2011}.
 When simulations are performed in the bare representation, we denote the dimension of the cavity Hilbert space by $N$; for CDH simulations, we use $M$.